open-telemetry/opentelemetry-demo/src/adservice/README.md

 sh /app/build/install/hipstershop/bin/AdServiceClient
 ```

-### Check if Ad Service is successful to start by logs of this client
+### Check if Ad Service is successful to start by logs of the client

 ```sh
 2022-06-03 17:57:11 - hipstershop.AdServiceClient - Get Ads with context camera ... trace_id= span_id= trace_flags=